MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/single-project-msix.md

 > [!NOTE]
 > Single-project MSIX doesn't currently support producing MSIX bundles (see [Bundling MSIX packages](/windows/msix/package/bundling-overview)).
 It produces only a single MSIX.
 But you can bundle `.msix` files into an MSIX bundle by using the [MSIX Bundler](https://github.com/marketplace/actions/msix-bundler) GitHub Action.

+## How packaged desktop apps run on Windows

+For a deeper dive on what happens to files and registry entries when you create a Windows app package for your desktop application, see [Understanding how packaged desktop apps run on Windows](/windows/msix/desktop/desktop-to-uwp-behind-the-scenes).

 ## Provide feedback